-1 Human Rights
+- 1 Human Rights

-2 HIV and AIDS - The Basics
+- 2 HIV and AIDS The Basics

-Biological Vulnerability to HIV
+- 3 Biological Vulnerability to HIV

-4 Gender-based Stigma, Discrimination and Violence
+- 4 Gender-based Stigma,

+Discrimination and Violence

-B Responding to Disclosures of Violence
+- 5 Responding to Disclosures of Violence

-Oral PrEP

-Combination Prevention and Oral PrEP

-2 Finding Out about Oral PrEP

-Occiding to Use Oral PrEP

-4 Getting Oral PrEP

-5 Taking and Staying on Oral PrEP

-6 Telling Others

 These sessions cover the essential knowledge that Ambassadors will need to be effective in their roles.
 You can use one or all of these sessions and include them at any point in the training.
 We recommend including all of them unless participants already have a strong understanding of the topics.